SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Benjamin Soff

 This is Ben on for Bryan.
-The first one would be around ARPU.
-And I was wondering if you could help us think through some of the moving pieces here with the COVID tailwinds moderating and if there are any initiatives you guys are working on internally, be it maybe getting more people into the payer base but they're lower paying or any of the moving pieces there and sort of to help us understand how this could trend going forward.
+The first one would be around ARPU, and I was wondering if you could help us think through some of the moving pieces here with the COVID tailwinds moderating, and if there are any initiatives you guys are working on internally, be it maybe getting more people into the payer base but they're lower paying or any of the moving pieces there and sort of to help us understand how this could trend going forward.

 Josh Wilson